jwodder/rsrepo/README.md

   `--lib` is given.

-- `--msrv VERSION` — Specify the minimum supported Rust version to declare for the new package; defaults to the latest stable rustc version.
+- `--msrv VERSION` — Specify the minimum supported Rust version to declare for the new package; defaults to the latest stable rustc version with the patch component removed.
 The version must be given as either two or three dot-separated integers.

 - `--name <name>` — Specify the package name to declare in the `Cargo.toml` file; defaults to the basename of the directory